jegaths/dagflow/docs/getting_started.rst

 .. image:: https://raw.githubusercontent.com/jegaths/dagflow/main/docs/images/general_tab.png
    :alt: dagflow general tab

-2. **Node Details** - Contains all the arguments for that particular node(operaotr).
+2. **Node Details** - Contains all the arguments for that particular node(operator).
 The arguments are different for different operators and some arguments are mandatory and some are optional.
-All the mandatory arguments are marked as requierd and a validation is done while saving the dagflow.
+All the mandatory arguments are marked as required and a validation is done while saving the dagflow.

 .. image:: https://raw.githubusercontent.com/jegaths/dagflow/main/docs/images/node_details_tab.png
    :alt: dagflow node details tab